Aliases for PRDM8 Gene

 GeneCards Summary for PRDM8 Gene

-PRDM8 (PR Domain 8) is a Protein Coding gene.
+PRDM8 (PR/SET Domain 8) is a Protein Coding gene.
 Diseases associated with PRDM8 include Epilepsy, Progressive Myoclonic 10 and Early-Onset Lafora Body Disease.
 GO annotations related to this gene include chromatin binding and histone methyltransferase activity.
 An important paralog of this gene is ZNF488.

 UniProtKB/Swiss-Prot for PRDM8 Gene

 Probable histone methyltransferase, preferentially acting on Lys-9 of histone H3 (By similarity).
 Involved in the control of steroidogenesis through transcriptional repression of steroidogenesis marker genes such as CYP17A1 and LHCGR (By similarity).
 Forms with BHLHE22 a transcriptional repressor complex controlling genes involved in neural development and neuronal differentiation (By similarity).
 In the retina, it is required for rod bipolar and type 2 OFF-cone bipolar cell survival (By similarity).